Mission, Values, and Purpose

-- In November, 2019, The John P. McGovern Museum of Health and Medical Science will celebrate 50 years in our community!
+- In November, 2019, The John P. McGovern Museum of Health and Medical Science celebrated 50 years in our community!

 To view more details about The Health Museum, please visit Guidestar, DonorHouston, and Charity Navigator.
-Below you will find our 2016 Annual Report, Form 990, and Financial Audit Report.
+Below you will find our 2019 Form 990 and Financial Audit Report.